 - Specification comments and suggestions are always welcome from anybody regarding Web3D Standards.

 Our Standards Adoption Process covers most cases where members want to contribute to Web3D Consortium standards.
 This process is effective, includes public comment, and has a proven track record.
 Even so, in some cases, special submissions may also be useful.
 When appropriate, Web3D Consortium also encourages interested members to submit written proposals for advancement of these standards.

 Member submission, review and potential publication of major contributions is a significant benefit of membership.

 The following items need to be addressed in each proposal, though every item is not necessarily required.

 - Clear definitions are needed, what is the technology being proposed?

 - Specification prose will eventually be needed that formally describes these capabilities.

 - Compatibility/evolution plan for integration with existing X3D and H-Anim standards, if needed.

 - Two independent implementations to show feasibility, at least one in open source.
-(Submissions are permissible to make a with a single implementation as long as a second implementation will be developed.)
+(Submissions are permissible with a single implementation, as long as a second implementation might be developed.)

 - Example X3D scenes that demonstrate common use cases for authors who want to utilize the technology.